pachyderm/docs/content/latest/enterprise/auth/authentication/connectors/okta.md

       ```
       Note: Your port number should be whatever is routing to the Identity Service:658.

-      The IP address is the address of your Pachyderm host.
+      The IP address is the address of your MLDM host.
 For example,
-      if you are running Pachyderm in Minikube, you can find the IP
+      if you are running MLDM in Minikube, you can find the IP
       address by running `minikube ip`.

 1. Click **Save**